ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 ### Data Storage

-The system interfaces with the user’s files to save game data.
-Save data that does not relate to game progression like the settings found in the options menu will be saved using a ConfigFile node.
+The system interfaces with the user’s files to store and manage game data efficiently.
+Save data related to player progress is written to a structured save file, ensuring continuity between play sessions.
+Non-progression data, such as game settings, is managed separately using a ConfigFile node, allowing users to adjust preferences without affecting core gameplay.

 ### Alternatives